Carol Van Kampen, MSW, LMSW

 Individual psychotherapy with adolescents and adults.

-Areas of practice include abuse and neglect, health related issues, chronic disease, pain management, dementia, caregiver issues, adjustment disorders, depression and anxiety, grief and loss, end-of-life issues, bereavement, stress related disorders, wellness, women’s issues, blended families, relationships and divorce.
+Areas of practice include health-related issues, chronic disease, pain management, dementia, caregiver issues, adjustment disorders, depression and anxiety, grief and loss, end-of-life issues, bereavement, stress-related disorders, wellness, women’s issues, blended families, relationships and divorce.

-Carol employs a person centered, supportive approach along with cognitive behavioral techniques, solution focused therapy, and family systems therapy.
-She has training in motivational interviewing and focuses on problem solving, change and empowerment, to help clients gain insight, awareness, and experience symptom relief that meet each individual’s unique needs.
+Carol employs a person-centered, supportive approach along with cognitive behavioral techniques, solution-focused therapy, and family systems therapy.
+She is EMDR (Eye Movement Desensitization and Reprocessing) trained, has training in motivational interviewing, and focuses on problem-solving, change and empowerment, to help clients gain insight, awareness, and experience symptom relief that meet each individual’s unique needs.

 Symptoms/Disorders Treated & Areas of Special Interest